ha816/study/information-technology/database/MySQL/MySQL-ExecutionPlan.md

 EXPLAIN
 SELECT * FROM dept_emp de, employees e -- de JOIN e WHERE e.emp_no = de.emp_no AND de.dept_no = 'd005'
--- e.emp_no is Primary key
+-- e.emp_no is Primary key.
+Exist one record.
 ```

 |id| select_type|table| type|